 B2B financing works differently due to the types of purchases and terms involved.
-It includes things like invoice financing and credit lines, which don’t apply to consumers, as well as B2B BNPL.
+It includes things like invoice financing and credit lines, which don’t apply to consumers, as well as B2B-specific BNPL.

-In B2C, there isn’t often a collections process per se, except in instances where financing has been used.
+In B2C, there isn’t often a collections process per se.
+The only exception is in instances where financing has been used.

 Unlike in B2C, late collections in B2B are rarely a good thing.
-They can damage cash flow and important client relationships.
+They can damage B2B companies’ credit management and important client relationships.

 Secondly, many businesses pay late.
 This means businesses need to follow B2B collections best practices that balance maintaining a good working relationship with their clients while also supporting their cash flow.